gitmaus1/kest2/README.md

 m.
 Within the File Explorer or Windows Explorer, navigate to the Local Disk (C:).
 Question:
 What are folders listed in the Local Disk (C:)?<br>
 Type your answers here.
 Boot.
 Intel.
 PerfLogs.
-Program Files (x86)<br>
+Program Files (x86).
+Users.
+Windows.<br>